Monaco Mortgage Factsheet and FAQ

 Using Financing from a Home Country Bank?

 Can I get a loan from a foreign bank for a Monaco property?
-Generally no, as foreign banks typically cannot secure loans against Monaco real estate directly.
-Buyers usually either take mortgages through Monaco banks or fund purchases through asset-backed loans abroad, using personal collateral.
+Generally no; most buyers use Monaco banks or asset-backed loans abroad.

 Revaluation of the Property?